 Click Age demographic to display the percentage of keyword searches across six age ranges.
 Clicking Gender demographic displays the percentage of keyword searches made by males, females and unspecified gender.
 You can use age and gender data to increase ad delivery to your target audience.

 If you still have Standard Text Ads running in your campaigns, you can export them in the Expanded Text Ad format, make necessary changes, and then import them back as Expanded Text Ads.

 Expanded Text Ads work seamlessly on mobile, tablet, and desktop devices, giving you a way to create more compelling calls to action for consumers and drive higher conversions to your business.
-For example, Bing Ads Editor allows you to save time by using Google Import to directly import your campaigns with Expanded Text Ads from your Google AdWords account into Bing Ads.
+For example, Bing Ads Editor allows you to save time by using Google Import to directly import your campaigns with Expanded Text Ads from your Google Ads account into Bing Ads.

 Bing Shopping Campaigns allows you a fresh way to organize, track, and optimize your Product Ads.
 Bing Ads Editor supports bulk management of all your Shopping Campaigns, Product Groups, and Product Ads.

 Bulk edit changes are made from the Edit menu on the Campaigns, Ad groups, Ads, Keywords, Audiences or Auto Targets tabs.

 Bing Ads Editor makes it easy to see errors, warnings and opportunities with the following:

 In the Summary Grid, items with errors are indicated by a red circle with an exclamation point (”!”).
 The error icon also appears on the tabs that contain errors.
 Error types include: